Leeds United Anti-Racism Activity - Community

 further their knowledge on the racism issue and congratulate them on their

-hard work.
 The first award went to Farnley Park

 High School who have worked extremely hard on the project to the extent of